g-w1/blog/_posts/2023-07-08-shoot-yourself-in-the-foot.md

 <hr>

 At the Recurse Center Feb 2020: I watch a talk during presentations about someone optimizing a database engine.
-It was really complicated, and I remeber nothing about the talk itself.
+It was really complicated, and I remember nothing about the talk itself.
 What I do remember is thinking to myself "this seems really complicated for no good reason."
 Keep in mind, I had never made a web application at that time and when I needed to store data, I just used a csv file or a python pickle file on the disk.
 I thought that a filesystem was sufficient for storing data.

 Fast forward a few months and I'm building my first web application.
 I don't remember what it was for, but I remember using a csv file as the database.
 I had to load the file into memory every time I wanted to look something up and it was just a big pain.
 I now understood why using a database is (sometimes) a good idea.